molpopgen/fwdpp/md/index.md

 * Thornton, K. R. (2014) A C++ template library for efficient forward-time population genetic simulation of large populations.
 Genetics 98:157-166  PMID: 24950894, [Manuscript](http://www.genetics.org/content/198/1/157.abstract), [Software](https://github.com/molpopgen/fwdpp)

+### Applications of fwdpp

+The library has been used for the following software projects:

+* [fwdpy](https://github.com/molpopgen/fwdpy) uses __fwdpp__ to provide an environment for foward simulation in Python.
+This is a very large-scale project, and is where a lot of our future forward-simulation-related tools will end up.

 ### Publications (that we are aware of...) using fwdpp

 * Sanjak, Jaleal S., Anthony D. Long, and Kevin R. Thornton.
 2017.
 “A Model of Compound Heterozygous, Loss-of-Function Alleles Is Broadly Consistent with Observations from Complex-Disease GWAS Datasets.”
 PLoS Genetics 13 (1): e1006573.
 [Paper](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006573)  This paper also uses [fwdpy](http://github.com/molpopgen/fwdpy) for some of the supplementary material.
 * Beissinger, Timothy M., Li Wang, Kate Crosby, Arun Durvasula, Matthew B. Hufford, and Jeffrey Ross-Ibarra.
 2016.
 “Recent Demography Drives Changes in Linked Selection across the Maize Genome.”
 Nature Plants 2 (June): 16084.
 [Paper](http://www.nature.com/articles/nplants201684?WT.feed_name=subjects_next-generation-sequencing)

 ### Early applications of fwdpp

-The library has been used for the following projects:

-* [fwdpy](https://github.com/molpopgen/fwdpy) uses __fwdpp__ to provide an environment for foward simulation in Python

 Early version of the code that eventually became __fwdpp__ were used in the following publications: